-The landscape of blood donation, collection, testing, and distribution has changed dramatically.
-Blood Science Foundation has worked with the Central Blood Bank, LifeSource, Virginia Blood Services and ITxM’s other subsidiaries to ensure these changes do not disrupt the life-saving services they provide.
-But the current model alone can no longer sustain ITxM’s vital work, nor the level of investment in community outreach, education, innovative programs, and groundbreaking research that Pittsburgh — and its tri-state service areas including parts of West Virginia and Ohio — Chicagoland, and Virginia need and deserve.
+The landscape of blood donation, collection, testing, and distribution have changed dramatically.
+Blood Science Foundation continues to work with Vitalant operations in Pittsburgh (formerly Central Blood Bank) and Illinois (formerly LifeSource) and other subsidiaries to ensure these changes do not disrupt the life-saving services they provide.
+But the current model alone can no longer sustain Vitalant’s vital work, nor the level of investment in community outreach, education, innovative programs, and groundbreaking research that Chicagoland and Pittsburgh — and its tri-state service areas, including parts of West Virginia and Ohio, need and deserve.

 “Blood transfusion is necessary for graft and organ survival,” says Transplant Nurse Coordinator Heidi Flanagan.
 “It’s critical to have a strong supply of all blood types ready for any surgery — but particularly for transplants.
 We never know when we’re going to have an organ made available for someone like Kyrie who’s been waiting, and whose life depends on a new heart.”

-Through patient-centered partnerships with major Universities in the communities we serve, the Blood Science Foundation creates opportunities for new and more effective treatments for blood disorders, including:
+Through patient-centered partnerships with major Universities in the communities we serve, the Blood Science Foundation creates opportunities for new and more effective treatments for blood disorders by donating $20 million to blood science research over the last 10 years, including:

 We hope to identify donors whose blood should be used earlier or who are super donors whose blood may be stable longer in cold storage.”